Gössenheim

-Gössenheim is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Gemünden am Main.
+Gössenheim is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Gemünden am Main.

 Geography

 Location

 Gössenheim lies on the river Wern in the Würzburg Region.

 Constituent communities

 Gössenheim’s Ortsteile are Gössenheim and Sachsenheim.

 History

 Already by the early 7th century, the Main-Wern area was under the Merovingian Empire’s yoke and Frankish settlers had established themselves here in great numbers.
 Thus arose in the Wern valley a mixed population of Alamannic, Thuringian, Warnian and Frankish.

 Historically, Gössenheim had its first documentary mention in 788.
 On 18 January that year, Count Manto and his brother Megingoz donated their holdings in Veringewe (Werngau), Heselere (Heßlar), Tüngide (Thüngen), Binzufeld (Binsfeld), Haholtesheim (Halsheim), Steti (Stetten), Büthult (Büchold) and Gysenheim (Gössenheim) to the Fulda Abbey.
 Already by Charlemagne’s time Gössenheim must have been a kingly estate and not at all an unimportant place.

 The Homburg (actually “Hohenberg” – High Mountain – a castle) was built in the early 1170s by the Lords of Hohenberg, who were Würzburg ministeriales.
 Through inheritance it passed to the Bickenbach family in 1381.
 In 1469, the community along with the Homburg and the surrounding places was sold to the Prince-Bishopric of Würzburg.

 Gössenheim was until about 1870 a fortified village whose core was shielded to the east, north and west by a ringwall, some of which still stands today.
 Gössenheim now lies on Bundesstraße 27 between Karlstadt and Hammelburg, and it belongs to the local area of the lesser centre of Gemünden in the Würzburg Region.

 Gössenheim’s main landmark is the mighty, albeit ruined, Homburg.
 Well known far beyond the limits of the local area is the singers’ festival that for the last 50 years has taken place at the Homburg on Whit Monday, drawing visitors from near and far.
 Even the wine made from the grapes grown at the new vineyards bears the ruin’s name: “Gössenheimer Homburg”.